onniporh/Exercise-5/README.md

 Find help from [Pandas Official documentation](https://pandas.pydata.org/pandas-docs/stable/) and using Google to find information about solving this issue.
 If you think you can handle this but don't know how to proceed, ask in Slack for tips.

+Write your codes into a `data_aggregation.py` file.

+- Upload the script to your GitHub repository for Exercise-5
+- Remember to comment well your code!